 - Project introductions.

-For DH Benelux 2022, we welcome five types of proposals: (1) long papers; (2) short papers; (3) posters; (4) application and tool demonstrations; and (5) workshops.
-Abstracts should clearly state the title and name and affiliation of the authors and the presenters, if you have one please include your Twitter username and your ORCID too.
-Please indicate for which category (or categories) of presentation you are submitting your proposal, and whether you plan to attend in person or virtually (see details below).
-The word length is dependent on the proposal you submit, see details below.
+For DH Benelux 2023, we welcome five types of proposals: (1) long papers; (2) short papers; (3) posters; (4) application and tool demonstrations; and (5) workshops.
+Abstracts should clearly state the title of the presentation and the names and affiliations of the authors and the presenters.
+If applicable, please include your Twitter username and ORCID.
+Please indicate for which category (or categories) of presentation you are submitting your proposal.
+The word length is dependent on the proposal type, see details below.
 References and/or bibliography are excluded from the word count.
 The reviewers will take word length into account.
 Proposals may contain graphics and illustrations.